 Reputation survey was also the method of choice of U.S. News & World Report when they first ventured into the college ranking business in the 1980s.
 For the first edition of rankings, they approached 1,308 four-year college presidents all over the United States whom they asked to name “the nation’s highest quality undergraduate schools.”
 A total of 662 replied.
 Now, I do not know if U.S. News was in any way inspired by the surveys previously done by ACE or someone else, although as a magazine, they had been well-versed in opinion polls of various kinds.
 Suffice it to say that, to this day, U.S. News relies on the reputation survey (together with other kinds of data), although the survey itself has undergone a great deal of change since the 1980s.

-The creators of the first global ranking of universities (Academic Ranking of World Universities, aka Shanghai Ranking), published in 2003, take pride in the fact that they do not rely on such questionable methods as the reputation survey.
-I can’t say why the people in Shanghai, back in the early 2000s, opted for counting Nobel Prizes, bibliometric data, and similar, instead of running an opinion poll, or whether they even considered it.
-But one thing is for sure: surveying academics on a global scale back in the early 2000s would have been much more demanding than it was to obtain already existing bibliometric data.
+The creators of the first global ranking of universities (Academic Ranking of World Universities, aka Shanghai Ranking), published in 2003, take pride in the fact that they do not rely on methods of questionable validity, such as the reputation survey.
+Although, truth be told, I do not know why the people in Shanghai, back in the early 2000s, opted for counting Nobel Prizes, bibliometric data, and similar, instead of running an opinion poll, or whether they even considered it.
+But one thing is for sure: surveying academics on a global scale back in the early 2000s would have been much more demanding than it was to obtain already existing bibliometric data, or information about prizes and medals.
+And it would have certainly been far more resource-demanding (if at all possible?) than it is today.
 As it often happens, resources and practical aspects play a much more important role than we like to think.

 And yet, eventually, the quantifying gossip has found its way into global rankings as well.
 Today, some of the biggest producers of these rankings—Quacquarelli Symonds (QS), Times Higher Education (THE), and U.S. News & World Report (USN)—draw some of their data from such surveys.
 The scale of the operation is beyond anything that could have been imagined during the 20th century, not least because the technical capacities would not have allowed it.
-Just to illustrate: THE boasted almost 30,000 responses from 159 countries in the last round of their reputation survey.
+Just to illustrate: THE boasted almost 30,000 responses from 159 countries in one of the recent rounds of their reputation survey.

 Note: some of the ideas (and most sources) shared in this post are based on the work done by Stefan Wilbers and myself, which we published in an article: The emergence of university rankings: a historical‑sociological account (Higher Education, Vol. 86, pp. 733-750).